 Advanced Framing Techniques

 To further optimize Proud Green Home St. Louis’s energy performance, and to reduce waste and lumber costs, we used advanced framing techniques, also known as Optimal Value Engineering, during design and construction.
 Advanced framing eliminates framing redundancies, creating more room for insulation without compromising the structural and architectural integrity of the home, and still surpasses building codes.
-We also used raised heel trusses, also know energy trusses, in the home’s construction.
-These trusses are oversized to increase the height on exterior walls, also allowing more room for insulation on the outside of the home.
+We also used raised heel trusses, known as energy trusses, in the home’s construction.
+These trusses are oversized to increase the height on exterior walls allowing more room for insulation on the outside of the home.

-If you ever played with a modeling kit as a kid the ZIP System will make a lot of sense to you.
+If you ever played with a modeling kit as a kid, the ZIP System will make a lot of sense to you.
 Like a model kit, the home’s exterior is composed of a series of panels that were manufactured off-site using precise measurements from the building plans.
-Each panels is made of a layer of highly efficient insulating foam sandwiched between two layers of engineered oriented strand board.
-They are shipped to site and fastened to the home’s frame and taped at the seams using a permanent adhering tape made by the manufacturer.
-These large, continuous panels reduce the number of seams in the thermal envelope to create a better barrier against air and moisture exchange, also know as thermal bridging.
+Each panel is made of a layer of highly efficient insulating foam sandwiched between two layers of engineered oriented strand board.
+They are shipped to the construction site where they fastened to the home’s frame and taped at the seams using a permanent adhering tape made by the manufacturer.
+These large continuous panels reduce the number of seams in the thermal envelope to create a better barrier against air and moisture exchange, also know as thermal bridging.

-The thermal envelope is one of the most important systems that works in conjunction with other home components to create a home that operates as a holistic high performance system.
+The thermal envelope is one of the most important systems that work in conjunction with other home components to create a home that operates as a holistic high-performance system.
 We will continue to share videos, photos, and blog posts discussing other components of Proud Green Home St Louis as construction continues both here on our blog and on ProudGreenHome.com.

-In addition to building your home with a tighter thermal envelope, we work to use recycled, renewable materials whenever possible.
-From repurposed and reclaimed wood for shelving and decor to plant-based polyurethane rigid foam in our insulation, we work to minimize our environmental impact at every step of the way.
+In addition to building your home with a tighter thermal envelope, we work to use recycled and renewable materials whenever possible.
+From repurposed and reclaimed wood for shelving and decor to plant-based polyurethane rigid foam in our insulation, we take measures to minimize our environmental impact at every step of the way.